-To report a model for abuse or copyright infringement, send an email to email@example.com.
+To report a model for abuse or copyright infringement, contact us.
 Please include a link to the model in question and any other relevant information.
 We'll do our best to resolve the issue as quickly as possible.

 What is Creative Commons?